Overstatement-Net-Equivalent Risk-Limiting Audit: ONEAudit: Testing net overstatement does not require CVRs linked to ballot cards

-Hence, if we have an RLA procedure to test whether $E(\{c_i\}) < \sum_i c_i$ using the ``real'' CVRs produced by the voting system, the same procedure can test whether the outcome is correct if it is applied to the CVRs $\{c'_i\}$ if $\sum_i c_i = \sum_i c'_i$, \emph{even if the CVRs $\{c'_i\}$ did not come from the voting system}.
-(The sample sizes required to confirm the outcomes might be quite different for the two sets of CVRs, though.)
+Hence, if we have an RLA procedure to test whether $E(\{c_i\}) < \sum_i c_i$ using the ``real'' CVRs produced by the voting system, the same procedure can test whether the outcome is correct if it is applied to other CVRs $\{c'_i\}$ provided $\sum_i c_i = \sum_i c'_i$, \emph{even if the CVRs $\{c'_i\}$ did not come from the voting system}.
+(Audit sample sizes might be quite different.)

-It follows that we can conduct a CLCA using \emph{any} set $\{c'_i\}$ of CVRs that reproduces the contest-level results.
-If the system reports batch-level results, we can require that the CVRs reproduce the batch-level results as well, which might reduce audit sample sizes, especially when the batches have different political preferences (e.g, when there are ``red'' precincts and ``blue'' precincts).
-If the voting system reports CVRs for some individual ballot cards, we can conduct a CLCA that uses those CVRs, augmented by ONE CVRs for the remaining ballot cards.
-Of course, better agreement between the true votes on each ballot (MVR) and the CVR used for that ballot will generally allow the audit to stop after inspecting fewer ballots.
+Thus, we can conduct a CLCA using \emph{any} set $\{c'_i\}$ of CVRs that reproduces the contest-level results: the net overstatement of every such set of CVRs is the same.
+If the system reports batch-level results, we can require that the CVRs reproduce the batch-level results as well., which might reduce audit sample sizes, especially when the batches have different political preferences.
+If the voting system reports CVRs for some individual ballot cards, we can conduct a CLCA that uses those CVRs, augmented by ONE CVRs for the remaining ballot cards (derived from batch subtotals or from contest totals, by subtraction).
+Better agreement between the MVRs and VCRs will generally allow the audit to stop after inspecting fewer cards.